 Most people are familiar with the ways in which aging can affect their skin and face, but many patients do not consider how the earlobes can age in conjunction with the rest of their features.
 Over time, the earlobes may sag, appear wrinkled, or even suffer a tear due to years of earring use.
 You may even experience significant stretching of the earlobes due to a previous history of gauging.
-Dr. Joe Gryskiewicz and Dr. Karan Chopra are well-versed in the most effective techniques to repair torn, stretched, split, or bifid earlobes and can evaluate your concerns to restore a proportional and natural-looking ear shape.
+Dr. Joe Gryskiewicz is well-versed in the most effective techniques to repair torn, stretched, split, or bifid earlobes and can evaluate your concerns to restore a proportional and natural-looking ear shape.

 What is Earlobe Repair Surgery?

 Earlobe repair surgery refers to a procedure designed to reconstruct or reduce the earlobes.
 Composed solely of skin and fat, the earlobes do not have an underlying framework of bone or cartilage to support their structure.
 Consequently, the earlobes are susceptible to stretching and sagging, as well as tearing and splitting.
 In general, elongated earlobes may be caused by a loss of collagen and elastin as you age, repeated use of heavy earrings, or an injury in which your earlobes are pulled.
 Whether your earlobes are affected by a congenital deformity (from birth) or have changed shape over time, earlobe repair surgery can correct virtually any cosmetic concern in the lower ear.
 Also known as “earlobe rejuvenation,” earlobe repair can typically be performed in a simple, in-office procedure under local anesthesia.